5jt/dyalog-cookbook/manuscript/11_makeme.md

 Run #.Make.Run 1
 ~~~

-The upper part (until the blank line) is identical with `MyApp.dyapp` except that we don't load the stuff that's only needing during development.
+The upper part (until the blank line) is identical with `MyApp.dyapp` except that we don't load the stuff that's only needed during development.
 We then load a script `Make` and finally we call `Make.Run`.
 That's how `Make` looks at this point:

 ~~~
 :Class Make